Nick Stoner Municipal Golf Course

 The Wheeler Claflin Tannery

 The Caroga Recreation Park was built on the land previously a part of a thriving community from the mid-1860s to the mid-1880s.
 Wheelerville, named after Jonathan Wheeler, was the site of a tannery run by Wheeler and his partner William Claflin.
 The story of the Wheeler Claflin tannery has been told elsewhere.
-Barbara McMartin in her Caroga book (32-44) presents an account.
+Barbara McMartin in her Caroga book (pp. 32-44) presents an account.
 Dudley Dennison Fincke has also contributed a webpage to the topic.

 It is interesting to look at pictures of the tannery site to see the land and structures that will become a part of the Caroga Recreation Park.